Zinka010/WatSFiC/server-purge/README.md

 # Server Purge

-A Python Discord Bot in order to purge all Discord server members with not roles
+A Python Discord Bot in order to purge all Discord server members with no roles

 ## Requirements